Ikram-abdi/ikram-fictional-studio-landing-page/README.md

 - Bootstrap
 ---
 ## Known bugs
 There are no known bugs.
-Report any bug to the author @ikram.abdirahman@student.moringaschool.cim
+Report any bug to the author @ikram.abdirahman@student.moringaschool.com

 ---
 ## Authors and Contribution